filesender/filesender/docs/v2.0/i38n/index.md

 Once you are happy with the update, by using git diff for example, you should commit the branch and push to github to make a pull request to merge the changes to the main repository.

+### Adding more single translation files

+Some translations are stored in the lang.php file and some are stored into individual files in the language/en_AU (or similar) directory.
+To cater for this the language/master directory contains a file for every translation that should be placed in an individual file.
+These files are named after the name of the translation they should contain.
+If a translation does not go into a file then it will be stored into lang.php.

+The take away here is if you create a new file for mail etc then you should also touch and commit an empty file in the language/master directory to store that translation into the new file.

+For example, a new transfer_shredded mail file would need a new file in language/master called transfer_shredded.mail.php.
+The FileSender codebase can then refer to that file and the translation scripts will place the transfer_shredded translation into that file.

 ### Future directions